 To learn your lessons, you have to go through memorization.
 It comes in 3 phases, each equally important because forgetting is caused by failures in each of those phases.
 First, we have the encoding phase; this is the time when you discover your lessons.
 It is followed by the storage when you actively learn the information and finally by the recovery, which consists of putting into practice what you have learned.

-On this graph, you learn that you are at 100% of your capacity to retain information at the time of memorization, which means that everything is fine, you are comfortable, and you know the information.
+On this graph, you can see that you are at 100% of your capacity to retain information at the time of memorization, which means that everything is fine, you are comfortable, and you know the information.
 The further we advance in time, the more the slope of the curve decreases (this signifies that your capacities for retaining the information previously encoded are decreasing and, therefore, that you are forgetting).

 Typically almost 50% of information is lost only 2 days after encoding, which is why my old schedule hadn’t worked.
 What I have learned at the start of my studies I was unable to remember given the length of time information is stored in our brain.